audrow/fitbit-goal-setter/DIRECTION.md

 The next thing to do is tho test the weekly goal and then add the daily goal.
 From there, I can worry about caching.

+## 2021-10-26

+Today, I will continue with goal setting.
+If all goes well, I may get to some of the caching system.

+I have just considered that I should use the previous week as a baseline for the first steps goal.